 Answers to FAQs About our Virtual Bully Prevention Program

 If you are considering the Dare to Care virtual bully prevention and life skills program for your school, answers to your questions may be right here.
 These are the questions I receive the most from schools before they purchase the program.
-If you don’t see your question below, I invite you to review our information package or to schedule a 30-minute call with me.
+If you don’t see your question below, I invite you to download our Virtual Info package, or to schedule a 30-minute call with me.

 Purchase our school-wide virtual program now, including our student modules, our professional development modules, and our parent modules.